 Appeals will be decided by the Appeal Officer in a timely manner as circumstances warrant.
-While an appeal is under review, the appeal officer will update the Respondent(s) and Complainant(s) as necessary about the anticipated timeline.
+While an appeal is under review, the Appeal Officer will update the Respondent(s) and Complainant(s) as necessary about the anticipated timeline.

-The Appeal Officer has the authority to modify the decision as they deem appropriate for resolution of the matter being appealed, which could entail (i) sending the matter back to an Investigator, the Hearing Officer, or a new Hearing Officer, as necessary to remedy the error or (ii) a decrease or change to the nature of the sanction(s).
-The Appeal Officer may also remand the matter for a new live hearing under Section VI.C of this Policy.
+The Appeal Officer has the authority to modify the decision as deemed appropriate for resolution of the matter being appealed, which could entail (i) sending the matter back to an Investigator, the Hearing Officer, or a new Hearing Officer, as necessary to remedy the error or (ii) a decrease or change to the nature of the sanction(s).
+The Appeal Officer may also remand the matter for a new process under Section VI.D.

 The Appeal Officer will issue a written decision describing the result of the appeal and the rationale for the result.
 The Appeal Officer will provide the written decision simultaneously to both the Complainant and Respondent.
-The Title IX Coordinator will also receive a copy of the decision.
+The IEX Office will also receive a copy of the decision.